 An I-95 road trip is not among the United State’s most scenic drives along the highway.
 But there are so many great experiences to enjoy on the route.
 The Atlantic coast of Florida and Georgia’s barrier islands are noteworthy highlights well suited for a relaxing beach vacation.
 Historic towns like Savannah make for a great couples getaway.
 Washington DC and New York City are the beating political and financial hubs of the country, with world class restaurants and hopping bar scenes.

 For additional tips, read our article on Florida to Washington, DC road trip stops, including destinations further off the interstate, like Charleston, South Carolina and Chapel Hill, North Carolina.
 We also have great road trip stops covered from Washington, DC to Niagara Falls.
 Have questions or need assistance on planning a trip?
 Email alex(at)wanderlustmarriage.com or leave a comment below!

 About the Writer and this Website

 Alex Kallimanis is a UCF graduate who grew up in the Orlando, Florida area before living in destinations like Australia, the Netherlands, Ireland and east coast destinations like Boston and Washington, DC.
 As a travel journalist and travel consultant, I enjoy assisting readers with getting amazing experiences and value from their trips.
-I’ve visited 58 countries and counting.
+I’ve visited over 60 countries and counting!

-I’m also a Greek citizen that has made 10+ trips to Greece.
-My wife of nearly 17 years, Bell, is an Australian scientist working in cancer research.
+I’m also a Greek citizen that has made 15 trips to Greece during my life.
+My wife of nearly 18 years, Bell, is an Australian scientist working in cancer research.
 We first met in a hostel in Brugge, Belgium while backpacking Europe solo after college in 2002.
-You can read more on that story in our about page if you’re interested.
+You can read more of that story in our about page.